zebengberg/gaussian-integer-sieve/README.md

 ## Gaussian Integers

-The **Gaussian integers** are complex numbers of the form a + bi for integers a and b.
-Here i is the **imaginary unit**, so i * i = -1.
-The set of Gaussian integers, denoted by Z[i], forms a mathematical structure that enjoys many of the same properties as those of the **rational integers** (the usual integers), denoted by Z. Gaussian integers can be factored and the notion of primality is well-defined.
+The **Gaussian integers** are complex numbers of the form a + bi where a and b are integers and i is the **imaginary unit**, that is, i * i = -1.
+While the Gaussian integers may appear more complicated than the **rational integers** (the usual integers we know and love), they possess nearly all of the same essential properties.
+Gaussian integers can be factored and the notion of primality is well-defined.
 The **norm** of a Gaussian integer gives a measure of its size; the analogy in the rational integers is absolute value.
-With these tools in hand, sieving ideas can be used to compute primes in this extension of our usual integer system.
+Equipped with these tools, sieve methods can be used to compute primes in this extension of our usual integer system.

-This project is an implementation of the *Sieve of Eratosthenes* to generate primes in the Gaussian integers.
-While the Gaussian integers present some difficulties that mostly nonexistent in the context of the rational integers, nearly all of the basic computational sieve ideas can be extended to Z[i].
-In particular, both the wheel sieve and the segmented sieve can be extended to the Gaussian integers.
+The goal of this project is to build an efficient C++ implementation of a prime generating sieve in the Gaussian integers and to provide a library for deeper exploration.
+A natural starting point is the *Sieve of Eratosthenes*, which generates primes in the rational integers.
+The 2-dimensional nature of the Gaussian integers requires overcoming additional hurdles which are not present in the naive Sieve of Eratosthenes.
+Despite this, nearly all of the basic computational sieve ideas can be extended to Gaussian integers.
+In particular, I extend both the wheel sieve and the segmented sieve.

-The goal of this project is to build an efficient C++ implementation of a prime generating sieve in the Gaussian integers, and to provide a library for deeper exploration.
-The [*primesieve*](https://github.com/kimwalisch/primesieve) project implements the current state of the art prime generator for rational integers. *primesieve* includes both algorithmic optimizations as well as hardware considerations needed in order to improve runtime performance.
-In this repository, I draw inspiration from *primesieve* and hope to extend some of its algorithms and hardware-optimizations to the realm of the Gaussian integers.
+The [*primesieve*](https://github.com/kimwalisch/primesieve) project implements the current state of the art prime generator for rational integers. *primesieve* includes both algorithmic optimizations as well as the hardware considerations needed to improve runtime performance.
+In this repository, I draw inspiration from *primesieve* and hope to extend some of its algorithms and architectures to the realm of the Gaussian integers.

 ## Install

 This entire repository can be cloned or downloaded for use.
-To build the executable on macOS, cd into the `gaussian-integer-sieve` directory and run
+To build the executable files on macOS, `cd` into the `gaussian-integer-sieve` directory and run the following.
 ```shell script
 $ make
 ```
-This requires a C++ compiler supporting both C++11 and the `libc++` library as well as `make`.
+This requires a C++ compiler supporting both the C++11 standard and the `libc++` library as well as `make`.
 On macOS, these can be installed by running `xcode-select --install`.

-Please contact me if you would like better support for compiling this project on linux.
+Please contact me if you would like assistance compiling this project on linux.
 Linux systems generally use `libstdc++` instead of the default macOS library `libc++`.

- The [Python bindings](#python-bindings) can be built from source with
+ The [Python bindings](#python-bindings) can be built by running
  ```shell script
 $ python setup.py build_ext --inplace
 ```
-from within the `gaussian-integer-sieve/python` directory.
+ within the `gaussian-integer-sieve/python` directory.
 Building this module requires Python 3.x, Cython, and the aforementioned C++ compiler.
 After the module is compiled, it can be imported into a python console or used in a python script.

 ## Command line usage